This Doedre’s Undoing Build uses the Sorceress’s Stormweaver Ascendancy to spawn Witchtoads en masse, dealing consistent and safe DPS.

 Continuing with Runic Ward stacking, a Wolfskin Mantle is the best choice of Body Armour.
 This provides the highest amount of Runic Ward.
 Outside of Runic Ward from Sovereign Alloy, the only modifiers we care about are Life and Resistances here.

 Darkness Enthroned is the only required unique for the build.
 The Shield variant is used to get 80% of Runic Ward as Stun Threshold from a Warding Rune of Stability, making the build nearly stun immune.
-The second socket has a variety of good options from generic life to a periodic Guard based on Runic Ward.
+The second socket has a variety of good options from generic life to a periodic Guard based on Runic Ward, to recovery of Runic Ward with Flasks.

 For Boots, Cryptic Leggings are the choice here.
 Yes, because of Runic Ward.
 Otherwise, just the standard High Movement Speed, Life and Resistance Boots are ideal.